#Status of Mind

 The report’s recommendations include:

-- Introduction of a pop-up heavy usage warning on social media – seven in 10 (71%) young people surveyed by RSPH support this recommendation.
+- Introduction of a pop-up heavy usage warning on social media – seven in 10 (71%) young people surveyed support this recommendation.

 - Social media platforms to identify users who could be suffering from mental health problems by their posts, and discretely signpost to support – four in five (80%) young people support.

-- Social media platforms to highlight when photos of people have been digitally manipulated – more than two-thirds (68%) of young people support.
+- Social media platforms to highlight when photos of people have been digitally manipulated – more than two-thirds (68%) of young people support this recommendation.

 In early 2017 (13 February to 8 May), RSPH/YHM conducted a survey of almost 1,500 young people (aged 14-24) from across the UK.
 The survey asked them to score how each of the social media platforms they use impacts upon 14 health and wellbeing-related issues which were identified by experts as the most significant.